bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 ## Problem 2: Show a Loading State while Restaurants are Being Requested

 Sometimes the server can take a long time to respond.
-It's a better experience for the user to show a loading icon to the user while data is loading:
+It’s a better experience for the user to show a loading icon to the user while data is loading:

 TODO: